ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 about the Client, including their identity or browsing history.
 Depending on the deployment model, separating these contexts can take different forms.
 The Origin, Attester, and Issuer portrayed in {{fig-overview}} can be instantiated and deployed in a number of ways.

 This section covers some expected deployment models and their corresponding security and privacy considerations.
+Each deployment model is described in terms of the trust relationships and communication patterns between Client, Attester, Issuer, and Origin.

 The discussion below assumes non-collusion between entities that have access to the attestation context and entities that have access to the redemption